andimoto/IronBox/README.md

 # This is a box for TS100 soldering iron with some accessories and space for a USB C PD Powerbank

-__Note:__ This box/case is derived from my keebcu projects keebCase.scad.
+__Note:__ This box/case is derived from my keebcu projects keebCase.scad!

 # LICENSE